-- 1. Differentiating between the various network protocols in terms of routing, addressing schemes, interoperability, and naming conventions. - 2.
-Defining the purpose, function, and use of the protocols used in the TCP / IP protocol suite, including: TCP, UDP, FTP, SFTP, TFTP, SMTP, HTTPS, POP3/IMAP4, Telnet, ICMP, and ARP. - 3.
-Defining the functions of TCP / UDP ports and identifying the well-known ports associated with the commonly used services and protocols. - 4.
-Identifying the purpose of network services and protocols such as DNS, NAT, ICS, WINS, SNMP, and NFS. - 5.
-Identifying the basic characteristics of WAN and Internet access technologies, such as leased-lines, DSL, Broadband Cable, ISDN, POTS / PSTN, Satellite and Wireless. - 6.
-Describing the function of remote access protocols and services, including RAS, PPP, SLIP, PPPoE, and VPN. - 7.
-Identifying security protocols and describing their purposes and functions, including IPSec, L2TP, SSL, WEP, and WPA. - 8.
-Identifying authentication protocols, such as CHAP, PAP, RADIUS, Kerberos, and EAP.

-Competency 4: The student will demonstrate an understanding of the installation, configuration, and implementation of computers in a network by:
+- 1. Differentiating between the various network protocols in terms of routing, addressing schemes, interoperability, and naming conventions - 2.
+Defining the purpose, function, and use of the protocols used in the TCP / IP protocol suite, including: - a.
+TCP, UDP, FTP, SFTP, TFTP, SMTP, HTTP, HTTPS, POP3/IMAP4, Telnet, ICMP, and ARP - 3.
+Defining the functions of TCP / UDP ports and identifying the well-known ports associated with the commonly used services and protocols - 4.
+Identifying the purpose of network services and protocols such as DNS, NAT, ICS, WINS, SNMP, and NFS - 5.
+Identifying the basic characteristics of WAN and Internet access technologies, such as leased-lines, DSL, Broadband Cable, ISDN, POTS / PSTN, Satellite and Wireless - 6.
+Describing the function of remote access protocols and services, including RAS, PPP, SLIP, PPPoE, and VPN - 7.
+Identifying security protocols and describing their purposes and functions, including IPSec, L2TP, SSL, WEP, and WPA - 8.
+Identifying authentication protocols, such as CHAP, PAP, RADIUS, Kerberos, and EAP - 9. demonstrate an understanding of the installation, configuration, and implementation of computers in a

-- 1. Describing the basic capabilities needed for client workstations to connect to and use network resources. - 2.
-Selecting and using the appropriate tool for a given wiring task, such as wire crimper, media tester / certifier, punch down tool, and tone generator. - 3.
-Connecting a workstation to a remote network by configuring the protocols, authentication, network equipment, and physical connections. - 4.
-Discussing the characteristics and purposes of using firewalls, proxies, antivirus, and security software and implementing those services. - 5.
-Explaining the characteristics and purposes of VLANs, extranets, and intranets. - 6.
-Installing and configuring fault tolerant systems and preparing disaster recovery plans.
+- network - 10.
+Describing the basic capabilities needed for client workstations to connect to and use network resources - 11.
+Selecting and using the appropriate tool for a given wiring task, such as wire crimper, media tester / certifier, punch down tool, and tone generator - 12.
+Connecting a workstation to a remote network by configuring the protocols, authentication, network equipment, and physical connections - 13.
+Discussing the characteristics and purposes of using firewalls, proxies, antivirus, and security software and implementing those services - 14.
+Explaining the characteristics and purposes of VLANs, extranets, and intranets - 15.
+Installing and configuring fault tolerant systems and preparing disaster recovery plans

-Competency 5: The student will demonstrate an understanding of the planning, installation, testing, and troubleshooting of network cable infrastructure by:
+Competency 4: The student will demonstrate an understanding of the planning, installation, testing, and troubleshooting of network cable infrastructure by:

-- 1. Describing the characteristics of current cable standards, including speed, length, topology, and cable types. - 2.
-Assembling network media, connectors, terminators, patch panels, and utilizing appropriate installation tools. - 3.
+- Describing the characteristics of current cable standards, including speed, length, topology, and cable types - 2.
+Assembling network media, connectors, terminators, patch panels, and utilizing appropriate installation tools - 3.
 Constructing and interconnecting coaxial, UTP, fire optic cable, and supporting structures. - 4.
-Installing and maintaining backbone and horizontal distribution systems.
+Installing and maintaining backbone and horizontal distribution systems. - 5.
+Performing cable termination and splicing and fire prevention - 6.
+Diagnosing, troubleshooting, and repairing network infrastructure using established procedures and testing methods